arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 ```
 #!ruby

-module APNSAdapters
+module ApnsAdapters
   class Async
     def notify(device_token, text)
-      Resque.enqueue(APNSJob, device_token, text)
+      Resque.enqueue(ApnsJob, device_token, text)
     end
   end
 end
 ```

-And the `APNSJob` is going to use our sync adapter.
+And the `ApnsJob` is going to use our sync adapter.

 ```
 #!ruby